VitaliJud/checkout-sdk-js/README.md

 Your UI should react to changes to the checkout state.
 When there is a change, you should present the latest information to the customer.
 You can do that by subscribing to the checkout state.

 The subscriber gets triggered every time there is a change in the state.
 If the change affects your view, you should re-render it in order to reflect the latest update.
 The subscriber provides a state object which you can use to get specific checkout information.
-It also provides meta information such as loading statuses, error details etc...
+It also provides meta information such as loading statuses, error details etc.

 ```js
 service.subscribe(state => {